sctmic015/HonoursProject/README.md

 ```

 Where mapType is a 0 or 1 indicate whether we are running the test for 20k or 40k maps.
-Where DamageScenario is ann integer [0, 4] indicating which damage scenario we are testing.
+Where DamageScenario is an integer [0, 4] indicating which damage scenario we are testing.

 6) Run M-BOA for the HyperNEAT maps
 ```